 “Or not at all,” said Yané, “but Federation droids are the type where I think it would.
 If we only knew their exact programming...”

 It was eventually decided that everyone would take turns carrying the box for half an hour at a time, two people per shift.
 Saché and Yané took the first shift together.
 By the time they had finally gotten everyone moving and were ten minutes underway, Saché’s arm already felt like it was falling off, her shoulder was so strained she thought it might break this way, and even when their slow pace worried her she was grateful for it.
 They weren’t really capable of leading the way either; they had to leave Rorierre to do that, which he did, as Saché thought through the haze of strain and pain that he ought to still be subordinate to the other handmaidens according to the militia chain of command, but they could not afford a dispute over it that afternoon.
-Besides, it was harder to think how to tell him that politely when it was so hard to think about anything besides the current dire state of her arm.
+Besides, it was harder to think how to tell him that politely, when it was so hard to think about anything besides the current dire state of her arm.

 Though as their half an hour at last approached its end according to Rorerrie’s chronometer, she said to him, “A leader of your caliber ought to accept a shift with this burden sooner rather than later,” which of course got him to volunteer.
 For the next half hour he was the one who trudged with the box along with Mothemi, while Saché and Yané took up the head the group, though at one point Briné joined them to examine their arms.
 Her spirits were further increased when Piyoeré appeared in the distance as a pale structure up above the plains, and Latt was quick to confirm it was the village, and it didn’t look too badly damaged.

 When Coté offered to take the next shift, Ardé immediately said she would take it with her, and that Briné and Glose along with the injured Kloiterrie should be exempt, an idea that the others agreed to readily enough.
-Though as the two of them lugged the box along, though Coté found she preferred not to try to speak or do anything else besides take each step forward, Ardré kept the strength to talk, leaning in to whisper, “When do you think your senses will come back?”
+As the two of them lugged the box along, though Coté found she preferred not to try to speak or do anything else besides take each step forward, Ardré kept the strength to talk, leaning in to whisper, “When do you think your senses will come back?”

 She shrugged.
 “Tindé’s death sent me way back, I’m afraid.
 More than deaths usually do, I think.”
 She desperately hoped Ardré wouldn’t ask her why.
 She didn’t want to talk about that with anyone ever, how much the girl’s pain, strong enough that she’d felt it faintly in her final hour or so, had reminded her of what she herself had already long suffered at her age.